 2010's

 During the 2010s, Lancaster saw consistent snowfall with occasional significant events.
 The decade included notable years such as 2014-2015, which experienced a heavy snowfall season.
-For an overview of snowfall amounts and notable storms from this decade, visit the Weather.gov Historical Climate Data.
+For an overview of average snowfall amounts and notable storms from this decade, visit the Weather.gov Historical Climate Data.

 2000's